NilFoundation/placeholder/crypto3/libs/blueprint/docs/usage.md

 Now let’s see how we can enter this R1CS into =nil;Crypto3 Blueprint, produce proofs and verify them.
 We will use the `blueprint_variable` type to declare our variables.
 See the file `test.cpp` for the full code.

-First lets define the finite field where all our values live, and initialize the curve parameters:
+First let's define the finite field where all our values live, and initialize the curve parameters:

 ```
 typedef libff::Fr<default_r1cs_ppzksnark_pp> field_type;